Discover Lake Waiau

 Frequently Asked Questions about Hawaii Vacations

 Luxury vacation homes in Hawaii can be found on all major islands—Oahu, Maui, Kauai, and the Big Island.
-Each island offers its unique charm, natural beauty, and range of activities.
+Each island offers its unique charm, natural beauty, and various activities.
 Ultimately, the best island for your luxury vacation rental will depend on your preferences and interests.

 The cost of Hawaii vacation rentals varies considerably based on location, size, amenities, and time of the year.
 Expect to pay anywhere from $100 per night for a budget-friendly rental to over $1,000 per night for a luxury property.
 Keep in mind that rates are usually higher during peak seasons and holidays.